markgordon22/Dublin-slang/README.md

 # User Experience

 ## The project Goal
 * The goal of this project is to creare a fictional glossary/dictionary website for words that are spoken on a daily basis among Irish people.
-It is aimed at people who wish to visit Ireland in the future and have an interest or an intrigue in words/phrases Irish people use.
+It is aimed at people who may wish to visit Ireland in the future and have an interest or an intrigue in words/phrases Irish people use.
 I want to create a website that is fun to use for the user and that their personal details are secure.

 # User Stories

 ## First time user stories

-* I want to be able to know what the site is about.
 * I want to be able to navigate with no issues throughout the site.
 * I want to be able to search for words commonly used in Ireland.
 * I want to be able to create my account and to add my own words to the site.